yichirehuijian/AiChatSupport/README.md

 go get awesomeProject
 go run .
 ```
-Please down chrome for using;
+Please download chrome for using;
 ## edit file
 ![image](https://github.com/yichirehuijian/AiChatSupport/assets/123849685/739caa28-5c1a-4c64-a377-4deee316bb5e)
 Here you should change to your  browser path.